Douglas Moore: 1950s

 Moore was also influenced by jazz and ragtime, developed by African Americans.
 This is most readily apparent in his operas.
 The Ballad of Baby Doe has several rag elements (a honky-tonk piano is used extensively in the first scene).
 In his "soap opera" Gallantry (1950), the commercials for Lochinvar soap and Billy Boy wax are sung in a blueslike fashion.
 The allegretto from his second symphony has been described as having an almost neoclassical style.

 Douglas Moore's music has been described as having a "modesty, grace and tender lyricism", especially marking the slower passages of many works, especially his Symphony in A major and the clarinet quintet.
 The faster movements of these works have "robust, jovial and a somewhat terpsichorean quality."
 Most of Moore's energy was devoted to music for opera rather than to orchestral works.

 The novel Giants in the Earth was written by a Norwegian American and first published in Norwegian in 1921–1922.
-Moore composed music after the 1927 English translation of this work about Scandinavian settlers on the Great Plains was adapted as an opera.
-He won the 1951 Pulitzer Prize for Music for this work.
+Moore's English-language adaptation won the 1951 Pulitzer Prize for Music.